 - Heavy-duty cast iron gearbox

 - Vented side gear box operates in oil bath

 King Kutter Gear-Driven Rotary Tiller is designed to perform with cast iron gear box and square tube frame.
 With 6 tines per flange, you get maximum soil mix for preparing planting beds, gardens, incorporating fertilizer, landscaping or other jobs.
 Features patented kick stand for convenient hookup.
 Its heavy-duty square tube reinforced frame with extra gussets.
 This Category 1 tiller includes a PTO shaft with heavy-duty slip clutch.
 Hitch Type: 3-pt., Working Width (in.): 60, Required HP: 25-40, Blades (qty.): 42.

 - perfect for garden

 Victory Tractor Implements HDRT-80

-The Victory Tractor Implements tiller fits a medium sized tractor with a horsepower from 60 to 80.
-This rotary tiller is suitable for gardens, and uses less horsepower thanks to its ability to move in the same direction as the tractor.
-It weighs 725 lbs and has an 80 inch working width, along with the depth that is adjustable and can reach 7 inch based on the surface.
+The Victory Tractor Implements tiller fits a medium-sized tractor with horsepower from 60 to 80.
+This rotary tiller is suitable for gardens and uses fewer horsepower thanks to its ability to move in the same direction as the tractor.
+It weighs 725 lbs and has an 80-inch working width, along with the depth that is adjustable and can reach 7 inches based on the surface.
 Clearly, this is not a small tractor tiller.